 This is the continuation of the story that began in the October issue of Concordia News.
+It follows the quest of A. O. Kragnes, Andreas Kassenborg, Tarje Grover and Osmund Homme to visit the Buffalo River in 1869.

-The men decided that the next morning A.O. and Andreas would set out south in the hope of finding the ox cart trail.
+The men decided that the next morning, A.O. and Andreas would set out south in the hope of finding the ox cart trail.
 Tarje and Osmund would remain behind with the supplies.
 It was the men's hope that A.O. and Andreas would be able to convince a driver to come and pick up Tarje and Osmund and all their supplies and bring them back to Alexandria.
-Failing that, perhaps they could hitch a ride to Alexandria, acquire horses. and return for Tarje and Osmund themselves.
+Failing that, perhaps they could hitch a ride to Alexandria, acquire horses, and return for Tarje and Osmund themselves.

-One day and then two went by.
+One day, and then two went by.
 Osmund began to wonder aloud if he and Tarje should strike out on their own.
-Tarje probably had the same thoughts, but he really didn't need to hear them spoken, and he certainly didn't want to discuss them.
+Tarje probably had the same thoughts, but he really didn't need to hear them spoken, and he didn't want to discuss them.
 On a treeless prairie, there was no shade from the sun, and no protection from the rain.
 Hordes of mosquitos were likely their constant companions.
 What did they do for water?
-How many days and nights did Osmund and Tarje spend alone on the prairie?
-Questions without answers, but we know it must have been difficult and discouraging.
+How many days and nights did Osmund and

+Tarje spend alone on the prairie?
+Questions without answers, but we know it must hae been troubling and difficult!

-Finally they heard the creak of ox cart wheels, Hours later, the cart appeared on the horizon.
-A.O. and Andreas had convinced one of the Meti to undertake this rescue mission - for more than the cost of all 4 of their train tickets from Houston to Alexandria.
+Finally they heard the creak of ox cart wheels, It appeared on the horizon.
+A.O. and Andreas had convinced one of the Meti to drive his cart over the virgin prairie - for more than the cost of all 4 of their train tickets from Houston to Alexandria.